MicrosoftLearning/mslearn-azure-ml/Instructions/09-Run-pipelines.md

 1. Within the Azure Machine Learning Studio, navigate to the **Compute** page and verify that the compute instance and cluster you created in the previous section exist.
 The compute instance should be running, the cluster should be idle and have 0 nodes running.
 1. In the **Compute instances** tab, find your compute instance, and select the **Terminal** application.
 1. In the terminal, install the Python SDK on the compute instance by running the following commands in the terminal:

     ```
     pip uninstall azure-ai-ml
     pip install azure-ai-ml
     ```

+    > Ignore any (error) messages that say that the packages couldn't be found and uninstalled.

-1. Run the following command to clone a Git repository containing a notebook, data, and other files to your workspace:
+1. Run the following command to clone a Git repository containing notebooks, data, and other files to your workspace:

     ```
     git clone https://github.com/MicrosoftLearning/mslearn-azure-ml.git azure-ml-labs
     ```

 1. When the command has completed, in the **Files** pane, click **&#8635;** to refresh the view and verify that a new **Users/*your-user-name*/azure-ml-labs** folder has been created.

-## Track model training with MLflow

-Now that you have all the necessary resources, you can run the notebook to configure and use MLflow when training models in a notebook.
+## Run scripts as a pipeline job

+The code to build and submit a pipeline with the Python SDK is provided in a notebook.

-1. Open the **Labs/06/Track model training with MLflow.ipynb** notebook.
+1. Open the **Labs/09/Run a pipeline job.ipynb** notebook.

+    > Select **Authenticate** and follow the necessary steps if a notification appears asking you to authenticate.

 1. Run all cells in the notebook.
-1. Review the new job that's created every time you train a model.

 ## Delete Azure resources